August 4, 2008—Barn Door Kite Explores the Limits Near Tall Trees

 After an adjustment to the towing point to allow for the fresh breeze, the little diamond took off and darted around, with only the slightest tendency to favor one side.
 I tried to get some movie footage while it was low, but the kite was simply way too fast to keep up with!
 Plus the sun refused to come out, so the results would not have been great anyway.

-Time to see what it could do on more line!
-It was easy to let out 45 meters or so, with the tiny diamond coping remarkably well with the strong gusts.
-Looping occasionally, but staying in the air, despite being aggravated to the point of sounding like an angry overweight mosquito at times!
+It was time to see what the diamond could do on more line!
+It was easy to let out 45 meters (140 feet) or so, with the tiny diamond coping remarkably well with the strong gusts.
+It looped occasionally, but stayed in the air, despite being aggravated to the point of sounding like an angry overweight mosquito at times!

 The sled hated the conditions.
-The winter wind was quite turbulent, even well above tree top height.
-This actually brought back memories of narrow, rough-as-guts winter thermals when flying gliders near Alice Springs.
+The winter wind was quite turbulent, even well above treetop height.
+This actually brought back memories of narrow rough-as-guts winter thermals when flying gliders near Alice Springs.
 Sailplanes that is, not hang-gliders.
 Anyway, the orange sled kite collapsed frequently, often opening violently or fluttering almost to the ground before snapping open and trying to yank my arm off as it strained sideways at low level.
-Not much fun really.
-Just occasionally, it would soar high during a lull and get near its usual 60 degree line angle.
-Eventually I had enough and brought it down.
+This was not much fun really.
+Just occasionally, the sled would soar high during a lull and get near its usual 60-degree line angle.
+Eventually, I had enough and brought it down.

-I must have been rather busy around the time that this Rok was constructed, since I can't remember flying it much.
+I must have been rather busy around the time that this rok was constructed, since I can't remember flying it much.
 That's a pity, because I had a ball with this kite today!
-It coped very well with the blustery breeze, possibly better than any other MBK kite including the 2-Skewer ones!
+It coped very well with the blustery breeze, possibly better than any other MBK kite including the 2-Skewer Series ones!
 The 1-Skewer Sode also does well in strong wind, with enough tail attached.
-The little Rok traveled long distances from side to side, before correcting and reaching around 45 degree line angles from time to time.
-Not too bad for a tiny kite on 20 pound line.
+The little rok traveled long distances from side to side, before correcting and reaching around 45-degree line angles from time to time.
+That's not too bad for a tiny kite on 20-pound line.
 It was forced to the ground just a couple of times, with about 45 meters of line out.

 We'll have to pull this kite out more often, when the wind is too strong for anything else!